MNiMORPH/MNiMORPH.github.io/_pages/prospective.md

 * Geospatial computation and topographic analysis
 * Mathematics, physics, and fluid mechanics -->

-### Field/Geochron/GIS-oriented fluvial geomorphology/landscape evolution
+### Deciphering the glacial and deglacial history of the upper Mississippi valley

 ***Both PhD and M.S. students***

 * Working with Larson and Wickert
 * Linking Quaternary fluvial-system change and geochronology (OSL, 14C, cosmogenic radionuclides)
+* Modeling river long-profile evolution
+* Linking research to ice-sheet and proglacial-lake history
 * Interested in reconstructing the proglacial lake flood history of the Minnesota and St. Croix Rivers
 * Interested in reconstructing the evolution of rivers flowing into the Lake Superior basin.
 * Interested in understanding the impacts of these floods on tributary systems and the upper Mississippi drainage basin's evolution
 * Theoretical underpinning tied to base level adjustments and fluvial system response
 * Connections between geomorphology, sedimentology, and landscape evolution

-### Deciphering the glacial and deglacial history of the upper Mississippi valley

-***Ph.D. student (University of Minnesota)***

-* Working with both Larson and Wickert
-* Dating the terrace record (CRN and/or OSL)
-* Modeling river long-profile evolution
-* Linking research to ice-sheet and proglacial-lake history

 ***Desired skills***